Wisconsin free child care assistance.

 Income limits are in place too.
 Wisconsin will factor in your family size, so if you have more children your income can be slightly higher and you may still qualify for the child care subsidy from the government.
 Foster parents or relatives who are applying need to receive a Kinship Care Benefit for the child.
 They will also need to have a court order for their placement.

-If after applying the parent is found to be approved for the Wisconsin child care financial assistance program, they will need to be enrolled in a regulated care setting environment.
+If after applying the parent is found to be approved for the free Wisconsin child care financial assistance program, they will need to be enrolled in a regulated care setting environment.
 So this is a certified family child care home, an approved center, a program run by a public school, or maybe a licensed day care home.
 So if you want help paying these expenses be sure that the person or company providing the care is approved and certified.

 Wisconsin will only subsidize your costs.
 So co-payments are still due from participants.
 The family's participation will be determined based on a sliding scale.
 This will factor in your family's size, total household income, type of care enrolled in, and also the number of children in a government subsidized care program.
 There will be both minimum and maximum thresholds in place, provided you select an approved day care provider.
 If you select a center that is more expensive then the recipient will be responsible for paying the difference between the subsidy amount as well as the the provider price.